mattgerken/asana-tracking/README.md

 ## Uncompleted Tasks

-Team Retro's on Friday's present an opportunity to discuss uncompleted tasks: any blockers and updated timelines.
-I would create a table listing all outstanding tasks for the week to facilitate that discussion.
+If reporting is built into a recurring end-of-week team meeting, like a Weekly Team Retro, there is an opportunity to review uncompleted tasks: task status updates, any blockers, and updated timelines.
+These outstanding tasks can be consolidated into a table to facilitate open team discussion.

 ```{r4}
 # all uncompleted tasks